twizzler-operating-system/OLD-twizzler/docs/BUILD.md

  * The userspace (under src/)
    * musl: This is a C library designed for Linux.
 Twizzler presents a system-call-level compatible Linux interface for POSIX programs (see Twix, below).
-   * libtwz: The standard Twizzler library.
+   * lib/twz: The standard Twizzler library.
 Contains the libos, default fault handing logic, and functions to work with Twizzler concepts.
-   * twix: emulation for unix (presents a Linux syscall interface).
+   * lib/twix: emulation for unix (presents a Linux syscall interface).
    * bin/, drivers/: a collection of Twizzler utilities (login, init, etc) and drivers.
  * ports (under ports): a set of software projects ported to Twizzler.